rwaldron/tc39-notes/es7/2017-01/jan-26.md

 DE: I did this.

-AK: For me jordan didn't do a great job of articulating it, do you have a fully articulated version of his concerns?
+AK: For me Jordan didn't do a great job of articulating it, do you have a fully articulated version of his concerns?
 Is it just that = seems like assignment?

 DH: That's worth engaging with.
 We have multiple uses of = in JS and they don't always make sense.

 AK: In a param list in a function it doesn't mean that

-MM: WheN I brought up the point of own with = i was proposing that the own be mandatory with the consequence tha tthe confusing expectations go away.
+MM: When I brought up the point of own with = I was proposing that the own be mandatory with the consequence tha tthe confusing expectations go away.

 JHD: That falls into the other thing I said, if we get a define semantic that isn't confused with assignment, fine.
 It's not ideal, I want set, if I need it I have to do it in the constructor.
 That isn't an obstacle to the proposal.